ZiadBassem/Rocket-Landing-Prediction-Project/README.md

 # Rocket-Land-Prediction-Project
-CapStone Project: Prediction of Falcone 9 Stage one landing
+CapStone Project: Prediction of Falcon 9 Stage one landing